-Since 2018 the Marin County Fair has partnered with Marin-based company ExtraFood.org.
+The Fair has a great history and partnership with ExtraFood.org.
+For the first time in 2018, we partnered with Marin-based company ExtraFood.org.
 Tons upon tons of healthy, fresh food are thrown into landfills in Marin, creating an enormous environmental problem.
 Yet one in five Marin County residents worry about where their next meal is coming from.
 There is enough healthy food for all in Marin, but there has been a critical, missing link between those who have it and those who need it.
 ExtraFood fills that gap.

 By participating in this program, our food vendors saved money on any disposal or recycling fees, reducing waste, and helping the hungry.
 Plus, they got a tax deduction!